boyanfan/dream-engine/docs/GameObject.md

 # GameObject

-It defines the base abstraction for all entities that exist in the game world with a position, can respond to input, be updated every frame, and be rendered on screen.
+It defines the base abstraction for all entities that exist in the game world with a [Transform](Transform.md) component, can respond to input, be updated every frame, and be rendered on screen.

 ```c++